qjin2016/learning_log/_posts/2017-09-23-Learning_Log3.md

 -self is used to refer to instance

 -class methods vs instance methods

-  -class method is an alternative way for constructor
+  * class method is an alternative way for constructor

 ```python
 class Employee: